-The TEN fields are located in the western and central portions of the DT Block, approximately 48 kilometers offshore Ghana in water depths of approximately 1,000 to 1,700 meters.
-The discoveries are being jointly developed with shared infrastructure and a single FPSO, with first oil produced in 2016.
+The TEN Fields are located in the western and central portions of the DT Block, approximately 48 kilometers offshore Ghana in water depths of approximately 1,000 to 1,700 meters.
+The discoveries have been jointly developed with shared infrastructure and a single FPSO, with first oil produced in 2016.
+Similar to Jubilee, the TEN Fields have been developed in a phased manner.
+The TEN PoD was designed to include an expandable subsea system that could provide for multiple phases.